Anders429/substring/README.md

 This crate provides a `substring` method on Rust string types.
 The method takes a start and end character index and returns a string slice of the characters within that range.

-The method is provided via the `Substring` trait which is implemented on the `&str` primitive.
+The method is provided via the `Substring` trait which is implemented on the `str` primitive.

 ## Usage